 Cain was also taken to be a hardboiled writer, another label at which he bridled, as if he only served up tough protagonists in cynical works suited to film noir adaptation.
 He saw himself as exploring what happens to people who achieve their dark dreams and cannot live with the consequences.
 But novelist James T. Farrell complained "writing like Cain's exploits rather than explores the material of life in America".

 It is hard to understand this today.
 Much of his writing is undeniably sensationalistic and often deals with lowlifes, but we've seen more explicit and grittier work from highly regarded writers since then.

-Maybe it's the plot-driven nature of Cain's work that offends, that makes "serious" writers want to class him as merely vulgar and popular.
-While Chandler may have written great scenes between characters, Cain wrote great situations to put the characters in.
-Often their reactions seem rushed as if the writer's in a hurry to get to the next development: they meet, they fall in love, they have sex, they betray each other, yada yada yada, and then—
+Maybe it's the plot-driven nature of Cain's work that offends, that makes "serious" writers want to class him as merely popular.
+While Chandler may have written great scenes between characters, Cain wrote great situations to put them in.
+Often their reactions seem rushed as if the writer's in a hurry to get to the next development: they meet, they fall in love, they have sex, they betray each other, yada yada yada, and then

 And wonderfully real dialogue.
 Cain went further than most writers of his time in moving stories ahead through dialogue.
 Pages filled with brisk exchanges feathered in quotation marks, with nary a "he said" or "she said" to interrupt them.

 Cain developed this quote-heavy style with his early creative writing for magazines—sketches heavy on speech and straight dialogues, and eventually short stories and serials, most narrated in a lower-class vernacular.
 A memorable dialogue of this period is "Theological Interlude" (1928), in which two parents and an uncle discuss a daughter's near-death experience and her subsequent running off with a preacher.
 Among his popular writing at this time is "Pastorale" (1928), a macabre tale of small-town murder and mayhem.